Choose another writer in this calendar:

 of the spirits of the two nations."
 (Pushkin on Literature, selected, translated, and edited by Tatiana Wolff, 1986, pp. 124-125)

 For further reading: 'Krylóv,' in A History of Russian Literature from Its Beginnings to 1900 by D.S.
-Mirsky (1958); Ivan Krylov, ed. by Nicholas P. Vaslef (1973); Ivan Krylov by Nikolay Stepanov (1974); I.A.
+Mirsky (1958); Ivan Krylov, edited by Nicholas P. Vaslef (1973); Ivan Krylov by Nikolay Stepanov (1974); I.A.
 Krylov: Poeziia narodnoi mudrosti by V. Arkhipov (1974); Krylov fabuliste by Maurice Colin (1975); Zhizn' Ivana Krylova by A. Gordin (1985); Poet i mudrets by V.I.
-Korovin (1996); 'Krylov, La Fontaine, and Aesop' by Leslie O'Bell, in Russian Subjects: Empire, Nation, and the Culture of the Golden Age, edited Monika Greenleaf and Stephen Moeller-Sally (1998); Reference Guide to Russian Literature, ed. by Neil Cornwell (1998); 'Krylov, Ivan Andreyevich (1769-1844),' in Encyclopedia of the Literature of Empire by Mary Ellen Snodgrass (2010); 'Seduction, Subterfuge, Subversion: Krylov's Rewriting of Molière' by D. Briam Kim, in French and Russian in Imperial Russia, edited by Derek Offord, et al. (2015) - Suom.: by Mary Ellen Snodgrass (2010) - Krylovilta on suomennettu satuvalikoima Eläintarinoita (1974), toinen painos nimellä Krylovin faabeleita (1979).
+Korovin (1996); 'Krylov, La Fontaine, and Aesop' by Leslie O'Bell, in Russian Subjects: Empire, Nation, and the Culture of the Golden Age, edited by Monika Greenleaf and Stephen Moeller-Sally (1998); 'Krylov, Ivan Andreyevich (1769-1844),' in Encyclopedia of the Literature of Empire by Mary Ellen Snodgrass (2010); 'Ridiculung the Monarch,' in Creating the Empress: Politics and Poetry in the Age of Catherine II by Vera Proskurina (2011); Krylov by Ekaterina TSimbaeva (2014); 'Seduction, Subterfuge, Subversion: Krylov's Rewriting of Molière' by D. Briam Kim, in French and Russian in Imperial Russia, edited by Derek Offord, et al. (2015) - Suom.: by Mary Ellen Snodgrass (2010) - Krylovilta on suomennettu satuvalikoima Eläintarinoita (1974), toinen painos nimellä Krylovin faabeleita (1979).